Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Positive ReviewsNegative Reviews

 Overall, consumers praise Stanley Black & Decker for durability and innovation.
-However, complaints about pricing and customer service suggest areas for operational improvement.
-The brand’s strength lies in product reliability despite some service weaknesses.
+However, recurring complaints about service delays and occasional quality inconsistencies suggest areas for improvement.

 Risk Analysis